uvarc/rc-learning/content/notes/biopython/index.md

 This workshop assumes a working knowledge of the Python programming language and basic understanding of the concepts of online DNA and Protein sequence repositories.

-Introductions to Python can be found [here](/courses/programming_python_scientists_engineers/) and [here](http://localhost:1313/courses/python_introduction/).
+Introductions to Python can be found [here](/courses/programming_python_scientists_engineers/python-interpreter/) and [here](http://localhost:1313/courses/python_introduction/).

+---

 # Getting Started

+**Python code examples**

+The Python scripts and data files for this workshop can be [dowloaded from here](data/biopython-workshop.zip).
+On your computer, unzip the downloaded folder and use it as working directory for this workshop.

+**Python programming environment**

 The Anaconda environment from [Anaconda Inc.](https://anaconda.com/) is widely used because it bundles a Python interpreter, most of the popular packages, and development environments.
 It is cross platform and freely available.
 There are two somewhat incompatible versions of Python; version 2.7 is deprecated but still fairly widely used.
 Version 3 is the supported version.

 **Note: The latest Biopython package version (1.77+) requires Python 3.**

-1. Visit the [Anaconda Download website](https://www.anaconda.com/products/individual), click on the Download button and download the installer for Python 3 for your operating system (Windows, Mac OSX, or Linux).
+1. Visit the [Anaconda download website](https://www.anaconda.com/products/individual#Downloads) and download the installer for Python 3 for your operating system (Windows, Mac OSX, or Linux).
 We recommend to use the graphical installer for ease of use.

 2. Launch the downloaded installer, follow the onscreen prompts and install the Anaconda distribution on your local hard drive.